All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Cardiovascular Effects

 TB-500's promotion of angiogenesis means it actively stimulates new blood vessel formation.
 While this is beneficial for tissue repair, it raises theoretical questions about effects on blood pressure or vascular function in individuals with pre-existing cardiovascular conditions.
-Published animal data has not identified significant cardiovascular adverse events, but human data is limited.
+Published animal data hasn't identified significant cardiovascular adverse events, but human data is limited.

 Immune Modulation